|

 behavior.

--Several
+-Several predictor

-are used to make a
+to make a more

-prediction.
+accurate prediction.

-- Interpreting
+Interpreting

 Correlational